Buy this issue online

 Origin and History

-A look back at the history of the legendary German fighter.
+A look back at the history of the F-105.

-We compare the Fw 190 to two of its closest rivals.
+We compare the Thunderchief to two other jets of the day.

-Pete West artwork of a long-nose Focke-Wulf Fw 190D that flew in the latter part of the war.
+Pete West artwork of a Thunderchief that served in Vietnam.

 Buy this issue online